-- ImaginePhD: Social Science and Humanities graduate students, visit this career exploration and planning resource to browse over 15 different job families and learn about career paths, build skills and learn now to apply.
+- ImaginePhD: Social Science and Humanities graduate students, visit this career exploration and planning resource to browse over 15 different job families, learn about career paths, build skills, and learn how to apply.

 - MyIDP: STEM graduate students, discover various job fields and see where your skills, interests, and values best align with jobs.